 Rugby-Watson and Wilson back for England against Wales

-Winger Anthony Watson and flanker Mark Wilson will make their first England appearances since the World Cup final after being named on Thursday to start Saturday's Six Nations game against Wales at Twickenham.
-Watson is back from a calf injury and Wilson, who will start at openside flanker, returns after a knee problem.
-Wilson replaces the injured Sam Underhill, with Courtney Lawes continuing at blindside flanker and Tom Curry at number eight.
+Anthony Watson and Mark Wilson will make their first England appearances since the World Cup in Saturday's Six Nations game against Wales as the team was named on Thursday just as England's final game in Italy was being postponed.
+Winger Watson is back from a calf injury and Wilson, who will start at openside flanker, returns after knee surgery to replace Sam Underhill, who suffered a minor head injury in training.
+Courtney Lawes continues at blindside flanker with Tom Curry at number eight.

-Elliot Daly continues at fullback while Jonathan Joseph, who started on the wing in the win over Ireland, drops out of the matchday squad.
-In an unchanged tight five, Joe Marler, Jamie George and Kyle Sinckler are named in the front row, with George Kruis and Maro Itoje at lock.
-Prop Mako Vunipola was unavailable because of self-isolation in case of coronavirus risk after he returned from a trip to Tonga via Hong Kong.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)